beansai/beans-tutorials/matrix/distance-matrix/README.md

 }
 ```

-Then, we got a 3x3 distance matrix from the rows in the response.
+Then, we got a 3x3 distance(meters) matrix from the rows in the response.
 ![Distance-matrix-3-3](assets/images/calculation-result-3-3.png)